DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/eKKDL6lekmA" frameborder="0" allowfullscreen></iframe>

+## Exploring Typography Activity

+### Part 1

+Type is [all around us](http://www.flickr.com/groups/found-typography/).
+Take the next hour to explore te typography of the campus/surrounding area.
+Take photos of type that you find interesting and be sure to photograph **all 26 letters of the alphabet.**

+### Part 2

+Create a 900 x 750 Photoshop document with a white background.
+Click *View > Show Grid*.

+Open each letter photo in Photoshop.
+Set your crop to 100 x 100 and crop the letters.
+Once cropped bring the letter into the large Photoshop document.

+Use the white space in the bottom right corner to type set your name.
+When you are finished.
+Save the image for the web as a jpg file: *File > Save for Web and Devices > Preset: JPEG, Quality: High* and post the image to your class blog.

 ## Sizing Type

 Up until now we've been sizing our type with with the px unit of measure, but from here on out we'll be using `ems`.
 There's a [number of reasons](http://css-tricks.com/why-ems/) to use ems over px, but most importantly is te flexibility it gives us as designers.